arnaudmaret/arnaudmaret.github.io/_pages/character-varieties.md

 # Lecture notes

 [Here](http://arnaudmaret.github.io/files/character-varieties.pdf) is an extended version of the material that I will present in the lecture.
 These notes are a first draft and are meant to be updated in the future.

-Any comment or correction is welcome!
+_Any comment or correction is always welcome!_

 # Schedule

 Lecture 1 (26.04.22): Short recap on Lie groups (introducing quadrable Lie groups) and surface groups.
 Definition of representation variety and its structure.
 Computation of Zariski tangent spaces.

-Lecture 2 (10.05.22): Brief recap on group cohomology.
+Lecture 2 (10.05.22): Brief recap on group cohomology and symplectic geometry.
 Definition of the Goldman symplectic form.

 Lecture 3 (21.06.22): Introduce mapping class groups and their action on character varieties.